 At times, the Eight of Swords indicates that you are confused about whether you should stay or go, particularly if you are in a challenging situation.
 It is not as clear-cut as you would like, making the decision very difficult.
 You have one foot in, hoping things can work out, but your other foot is out the door, ready to leave.
 The trouble is that you worry either option could lead to negative consequences, and so you remain stuck where you are.
 Again, this card is asking you to get out of your head and drop down into your gut and your intuition so you can hear your inner guidance.
 Your thoughts are not serving you right now, but your intuition is.
 Trust yourself.

 The Eight of Swords reversed suggests that limiting self-beliefs plague you, preventing you from moving forward.
 You may tell yourself that you do not deserve to be wealthy, preventing yourself from receiving financial abundance even if it’s offered to you.
 Or you might conclude you are too old to lose weight, leaving you unhappy with your body and your health.
 The beliefs you hold about yourself are preventing you from achieving your personal goals.
 In light of this, change your belief system.
 Catch yourself when you are in a negative thought pattern and break the cycle.

 The Eight of Swords reversed also suggests that you are more prone to negative self-talk and suffering at the hands of your inner critic.
 You feel trapped because every time you try to do something, your inner critic tells you why it’s wrong or not good enough – so you give up trying altogether.

-The Eight of Swords reversed indicates that you need to free yourself from some of the limiting factors of your past.
-You have some skeletons in the closet that need clearing out.
-Allow yourself to let go of old patterns of behaviour and belief systems that have previously held you back.
+The reversed Eight of Swords signals that skeletons in the closet need clearing out.
+Allow yourself to let go of the old patterns of behaviour and belief systems holding you back.